 Hop as Natural Antidepressants

 The extract of this herb acts effectively against milder depressive symptoms, nausea, tension, insomnia.
 It contains a high percentage of hormones like estrogen and is recommended for women in menopause and to relieve premenstrual syndrome.
-Don’t use hop if you take other antidepressants prescribed by your doctor.
+Don’t use hop if you take other natural antidepressants supplement prefscribed by your doctor.

 Steep two teaspoonfuls of flowers of hop in 2.5 dl near-boiling water and leave it covered for 10 minutes.
 Strain the liquid and drink in sips half an hour before bedtime.
 You can use linden honey as a sweetener.